MMurmel/PROOF/data/Data.md

 We don't need much data for this, especially not the whole training set of 60k images MNist provides.
 Therefore, we will only use the test set of 10k images and filter it for ones and sevens.
 This results in `1135` images depicting a one and `1028` images depicting a seven.
+However, after improving running time many times, this is still too much data for the algorithms to run efficiently.
+Instead, only `15` images of each number will be used.

 Most significantly, perhaps, is the change from binary to plaintext data in json format, simplifying access for the programmer.